December 14, 2016

 Many years later, Kako’s mother was killed in battle, so his father tapped him to command at his side.
 Their first mission together in this capacity was the invasion of Spiti in the Igetis System.
 It was a massive invasion; the Tromokratesians brought millions of troops.
 Everything was going according to plan, as their fleet dominated in space and their troops led by Ippoti and other lieutenants swept through the planet and conquered the major cities in just under a week.
 Kako collected several tongue trophies during that excursion, including those of Lisya Trexion and Sirvia Trexion – the parents of a child who would grow up to become commander of the GKF – Tixus Trexion.

 As they traveled back to Tromokrate, the commanding officer blamed the lieutenants for the defeat they’d suffered.
-In reality though, Ippoti’s battalions were the only ones not overrun; and the only reason he pulled them out was because the commanding officer ordered all troops to retreat.
+In reality, Ippoti’s battalions were the only ones not overrun; and the only reason he pulled them out was because the commanding officer ordered all troops to retreat.
 When he expressed this to the commanding officer, he was aggressively chastised for speaking out of turn and talking back.
 Normally, this would be nothing unusual.
-However, the commanding officer made his verbal assault personal and slyly insinuated that Ippoti was the reason Peri was killed.
+However, the commanding officer made his verbal assault personal, and slyly insinuated that Ippoti was the reason Peri was killed.
 This enraged Kako’s father, prompting him to attack the commanding officer in an effort to protect the honor of his fallen wife.
 It was a fatal mistake, though, as attacking a superior officer carried the punishment of death.
 Therefore, when they all returned to Tromokrate, Kako was forced to watch Ippoti be executed.

 Wrath consumed Kako as he witnessed the sight of his father being killed, and he promised himself that he would have his revenge.
 Thus, the next day Kako invoked the Warrior’s Right of Challenge: a rare tradition where a military officer may call any other officer, with the exception of the emperor, into battle if they wished to appeal a ruling that had already been thoroughly deliberated and decided upon.
-Then, if the Tromokratesian invoking the tradition received enough votes from the Council of Generals, the fight is made official.
+Then, if the Tromokratesian invoking the tradition received enough votes from the Council of Generals, the fight was made official.